MissPhantom/CapstoneProject/README.md

 ### 1. What inspired your project?

 Honestly, I wasn't excited about starting the project, but I knew I had to do it.
-The inspiration came from the challenge itself—I wanted to prove that I could take a big task and finish it especially in the "tech" world.
+The inspiration came from the challenge itself—I wanted to prove that I could take a big task and finish it especially in the "tech" field.
 I chose to make the project, showing I could build a secure, two-part system (website and database) using everything I learned in the cloud bootcamp.
 It was about proving mastery over the tools, not just the application itself.

 ---